 “Kai, look!
 Thish ish my flower.”
 Anise came over and touched a Vacadil flower on the edge of the garden.

 “Uhn!
 I ashk Shylvia, and she let me.”
 Anise grinned happily.

-“Have you and mom been coming here?”
+“Have you and mother been coming here?”
 He knew they’d visited the Varath house a few times, but he didn’t know it was a regular occurrence.

 “Uh huh!
-And look, thish ish Shylvia’sh.”
+And look, thish ish Shylvia’sh flowersh.”
 Anise pointed at the light yellow Danachs.

-“Sylvia’s?
+“Sylvia’s flowers?
 You grew these?”
-He asked the girl beside him.
+He turned and asked the girl beside him.